Aircoookie/WLED/usermods/ADS1115_v2/readme.md

 ## Installation

-Add the build flag `-D USERMOD_ADS1115` to your platformio environment.
+Add 'ADS1115' to `custom_usermods` in your platformio environment.
-Uncomment libraries with comment `#For ADS1115 sensor uncomment following`